Bank Independent Stadium: Mike D. Lane Field at Bank Independent Stadium

 Mike D. Lane Field at Bank Independent Stadium is a baseball venue in Florence, Alabama.
-It is apart of the Bank Independent Stadium facility and is adjancent to the future North Alabama football stadium, Bobby Wallace Field.
+It is a part of the Bank Independent Stadium facility and is adjacent to the future North Alabama football stadium, Bobby Wallace Field.
 It replaces the old Mike D. Lane Field.

-The UNA baseball team played their first game at the new Mike D. Lane Field on April 17, 2025 against the Bellarmine Knights.
-The Lions were defeated by the Knights 15-5.
-UNA bounced back the next day and won their first game at the new stadium with a 4-2 victory on April 18.
+The UNA baseball team played their first game at the new Mike D. Lane Field on April 17, 2025, against the Bellarmine Knights.
+The Lions were defeated by the Knights 15–5.
+UNA bounced back the next day and won their first game at the new stadium with a 4–2 victory on April 18.
 The game also saw Jonathan Lane become the first Division I-era Lion to reach 200 career hits.

 They were originally slated to play at the site in March of the 2025 season.
 Because of this, the early season games in February and March saw neutral site hosts at Toyota Field in Huntsville, Trustmark Park in Jackson, Mississippi, and Young Memorial Field in Birmingham.
 With further delays to construction, further games were moved to Northwest Shoals Community College's Mark Lee Legacy Field at Patriot Park in Muscle Shoals.
 One game was also moved to historic Rickwood Field in Birmingham.

-Despite the opening game in 2025, construction on the site was incomplete as the press box, stands, and other features were incomplete during the season.
+Despite the opening game in 2025, construction on the site was incomplete as the press box, stands, and other features were not finished during the season.
 Fans were limited to watching the games from the College View Church of Christ parking lot, located atop the elevated left field wall.
 Crowds upward of 300 gathered there during games in the 2025 season.

+The Lions officially opened Mike D. Lane Field at Bank Independent Stadium with a mid-February series vs SIUE.
+Before the third game of the series, on February 14, Mike D. Lane threw out a ceremonial first pitch and was joined by representatives of UNA and Bank Independent to participate in a ribbon cutting ceremony.